codefordenver/members/public/markdown/member_resources.md

 - [What we do](https://www.codefordenver.org/work-with-us/)
 - [How to get involved in a project or pitch a new one](https://www.codefordenver.org/work-with-us/)
 - [Current Projects](https://www.codefordenver.org/current-projects/)
-  - NOTE: We also track our projects in a waffle board [here](https://waffle.io/codefordenver/projects)
 - [2015 Report](http://archive.codefordenver.org/2015/)
 - [2016 Report](http://www.codefordenver.org/2016-end-year-report/)
 - [2017 Report](http://2017.codefordenver.org)